 - 1. If a scholar decides to withdraw, the scholar's learning coach communicates the decision through their ST and/or counselor. - 2.
 The teacher notifies the Registrar who sends the learning coach an email and form to confirm the withdrawal. - 3.
-For scholars in grades 9-12, the counselor will hold a voluntary exit conference with the learning coach to ensure the scholar receives the appropriate academic consultation. - 4.
-Once the withdrawal is completed the Attendance Coordinator will email the Learning Coach a letter showing the scholar has been withdrawn that can be given to the scholar's new school. - 5.
+Once the withdrawal is completed the Attendance Coordinator will email the Learning Coach a letter showing the scholar has been withdrawn that can be given to the scholar's new school. - 4.
 If a scholar willfully damages CCS' property or the personal property of a CCS employee, or fails to return a textbook, library book, computer/tablet or other CCS property that has been loaned to the scholar, the scholar's parents/guardians are liable for all damages caused by the scholar's misconduct not to exceed ten thousand dollars (\$10,000), adjusted annually for inflation.
 After notifying the scholar's parent or guardian in writing of the scholar's alleged misconduct and affording the scholar due process, CCS may withhold the scholar's grades, transcripts, and diploma until the damages have been paid.
 If the scholar and the scholar's parent/guardian are unable to pay for the damages or to return the property, CCS will provide a program of voluntary work for the minor in lieu of the payment of monetary damages.
-Upon completion of the voluntary work, the scholar's grades and diploma will be released. - 6.
-If a scholar and/or a learning coach makes the decision to withdraw from CCS prior to the end of the semester, they are automatically forfeiting their right to a letter grade for any courses still in progress, and will receive a withdrawn (W) on their transcript.
+Upon completion of the voluntary work, the scholar's grades and diploma will be released.

+5. If a scholar and/or a learning coach makes the decision to withdraw from CCS prior to the end of the semester, they are automatically forfeiting their right to a letter grade for any courses still in progress, and will receive a withdrawn (W) on their transcript.
 Any coursework completed for courses still in progress during a withdrawal will be lost, and cannot be transferred to a new academic institution.
 If the course has been 100% completed and letter grade provided by the instructor, the scholar will be awarded the credits earned.
 Please contact your counselor before you choose to withdraw from CCS.